Book Widgets: Everything You Need to Know

 Popup widgets (a.k.a iBooks Author widgets)

 Popup widgets are our best effort in naming this kind of widget in the most meaningful way.
-Those are the types of widgets used in Apple’s iBooks Author.
+Those are the types of widgets used in Apple’s iBooks Author (discontinued in 2020).
 These book widgets are represented by a button on the page that can be placed anywhere.
 Once the user clicks the button, the widget app will open in an independent popup window, filling the screen.
 Popup widgets are better used for apps that need to take a big chunk of the screen and do not need to have the ebook content concurrently visible.
 Examples include interactive maps, exercises, and mini-games.

 Page widgets, on the other hand, appear inside the ebook page itself, alongside the book content.
 In fact, the widget flows with the book content and preserves its order within the information.
 This is better for widgets such as animations, charts, forms, interactive info-graphics, or any kind of material that needs to be backed up by surrounding content.
 This is technically feasible using a canvas or iframe HTML element.
 The drawback here is that the available space for the widget is limited.
 Not to mention, having many widgets running simultaneously can affect the ebook’s performance.